The Economic State of Black America: What Is and What Could Be

 Through policy and investment, the public sector helps to set the baseline context for how residents participate in the economy.
 Many of the fundamental services that meet this definition, from education to healthcare access, fall short for Black Americans.
 Some public programs have eligibility and implementation rules that create barriers to participation or disparities in spending.
 Others are underfunded relative to the scale of the need.
 We illustrate these issues by analyzing a limited set of spending areas that provide citizens with the enablers needed for well-being and full participation in the economy.

-Black Americans in the Aggregate face greater barriers to participating in some public programs and receive less in per capita government spending.
+Black Americans in the aggregate face greater barriers to participating in some public programs and receive less in per capita government spending.
 Our analysis finds many government expenditures have features that amplify existing racial disparities in income and wealth .
 Some of this is due to program design, such as eligibility rules or funding mechanisms.
 At least 30 percent of all public spending goes to established programs with features that amplify existing racial disparities.
 This is based on three of the largest categories of public spending: select tax expenditure items, Social Security, and local spending on K-12 education.

 Most federal tax expenditures reinforce disparities rather than narrowing them